last updated: August 30, 2025

 -- path/to/lua_script.luafor _, item in pairs { "one", "two", "three", } dovim.cmd "sleep"io.write(item .. "\n")end

-even adds a little loading spinner as the results stream in.
+fzf even adds a little loading spinner as the results stream in.

-with the current global marks.
+Back to our goal of populating fzf with the current global marks.
 In order for the headless nvim

-instance, we need to use RPC.
+instance to access state from the currently-open nvim instance, we need to use RPC.
 In short, RPC

-to run a function in the context of the main nvim
+allows the headless nvim to run a function in the context of the main nvim instance and receive

 its return value.
 For example:

--- path/to/get_marks.lualocal servername = 'TBD'local chan = vim.fn.sockconnect("pipe", servername, { rpc = true, })local mark_list = vim.rpcrequest(chan, "nvim_call_function", "getmarklist", {})vim.fn.chanclose(chan)
+-- path/to/get_marks.lualocal servername = 'TODO'local chan = vim.fn.sockconnect("pipe", servername, { rpc = true, })local mark_list = vim.rpcrequest(chan, "nvim_call_function", "getmarklist", {})vim.fn.chanclose(chan)

-This code, run in a headless nvim
+This code, run in a headless nvim instance, sets mark_list to the result of calling

-in the main nvim
+vim.fn.getmarklist() in the main nvim instance.

-instance's RPC server, we need the name of the server to use.
+In order to connect to the main nvim instance's RPC server, we need the name of the server to use.

 We can simply pass this along as an argument to the lua script: